iamhirdeshkumar15/grocery-association-rules-apriori/README.md

 # Grocery Association Rules Apriori
-R script for association rule mining on grocery transaction data using the Apriori algorithm.
+R script for **association rule mining** on grocery transaction data using the **Apriori** algorithm.
 It explores item frequencies, visualizes data, generates rules with custom support and confidence, and exports them to a CSV file.
-Ideal for market basket analysis and uncovering transaction patterns.
+Ideal for **market basket analysis** and uncovering transaction patterns.

-This project performs **association rule mining** on a grocery transaction dataset using the **Apriori** algorithm.
-The aim is to uncover patterns and relationships between items bought together frequently, which is useful for market basket analysis.

 ## Project Overview